Shopify/hydrogen/.changeset/five-scissors-sniff.md

 '@shopify/cli-hydrogen': patch
 ---

-Fixed step-debugging when running in MiniOxygen's Node.js sandbox
+Fix step-debugging when running in the Node.js sandbox